eProsima/Micro-XRCE-DDS-docs/docs/transport.rst

 Micro XRCE-DDS Agent
 ^^^^^^^^^^^^^^^^^^^^^

-..
-TODO: @Jose review this.

 The *eProsima Micro XRCE-DDS Agent* profile for custom transports is enabled by default.

 An example on how to set the external transport callbacks in the Micro XRCE-DDS Agent API is:

 .. code-block:: cpp

     eprosima::uxr::Middleware::Kind mw_kind(eprosima::uxr::Middleware::Kind::FASTDDS);
     eprosima::uxr::CustomEndPoint custom_endpoint;